On this page

-Forty-four percent of the areas for improvement related to documentation, poor record keeping or review practices.
+Forty-one percent of the areas for improvement related to documentation, poor record keeping or review practices.

 Regular review of processes, procedures and instructions is an important part of any safety system.
 The review and upkeep of documents demonstrates that risks of activities continue to be adequately controlled and that work is undertaken as designed.

-Work places are dynamic environments where personnel, equipment and work requirements change.
+Work-places are dynamic environments where personnel, equipment and work requirements change.
 Work practices tend to drift from how they were originally designed as people perceive easier, more efficient and better ways to complete tasks or adapt to new equipment and work demands.
 Where processes or conditions have changed without proper evaluation and documentation, risks may not be identified or properly controlled.
 There are many examples where this has unknowingly led to unsafe practices or accidents.

 Strategies for improving and maintaining effective document control include:

-- Implement a robust document management system/software which identifies the date when each document is due for review and who is responsible for the document.
-This may also help to reinforce personal ownership of documentation.
+- implement a robust document management system/software which identifies the date when each document is due for review and who is responsible for the document.
+This may also help to reinforce personal ownership of documentation

-- Implement workplace audit programs to verify that work is undertaken as specified in procedures and instructions.
+- implement workplace audit programs to verify that work is undertaken as specified in procedures and instructions

-- Perform a ‘needs analysis’ to ensure all relevant stakeholders review procedures which affect them.
+- perform a ‘needs analysis’ to ensure all relevant stakeholders review procedures which affect them

-- Raise the importance of regularly reviewing documentation, such as though the use of key performance indicators or attention at senior meetings.
+- raise the importance of regularly reviewing documentation, such as though the use of key performance indicators or attention at senior meetings

-- Promote a workplace culture in which processes, procedures and instructions are followed accurately but, where ideas for improvement are welcomed and implemented with awareness and management of any related risks and opportunities.
+- promote a workplace culture in which processes, procedures and instructions are followed accurately but, where ideas for improvement are welcomed and implemented with awareness and management of any related risks and opportunities.

 Organisations need to have a wide range of measures to identify and control risks and hazards.
 However, even with high-level controls, some risks can easily be missed as they can depend on specific situations and changing processes.
 People should be actively identifying and assessing risks as part of their normal work and feel empowered to stop activities they consider unsafe.

-- Use formal tools such as: Task/Job Hazard Analysis (THA/JSA), change management processes, regular risk reviews
+- use formal tools such as: Task/Job Hazard Analysis (THA/JSA), change management processes, regular risk reviews

-- Use informal tools such as: Take 5, HAZOB, Pre-start checks, Toolbox meetings
+- use informal tools such as: Take 5, HAZOB, Pre-start checks, Toolbox meetings

-- Regularly review operating experience and promote curiosity when things do not happen as expected, even when there is a good outcome
+- regularly review operating experience and promote curiosity when things do not happen as expected, even when there is a good outcome

-- Create, use and disseminate information such as risk registers and organisational learnings
+- create, use and disseminate information such as risk registers and organisational learnings.

 Australian New Zealand Standard AS NZS ISO 31000:2009 Risk management – Principles and guidelines provides useful information on managing risk in the workplace.

+More than 5% of issues identified where a procedure was not followed.
 There can be many reasons why a procedure was not followed.
 Even the best people make mistakes.
 Error is a human trait and it is often stated that a skilled manual worker will make five to seven errors per hour whilst the error rate for people involved in knowledge based work with ideas and concepts is three times higher.

 Deviation from procedures may also be deliberate, although it is seldom of malicious intent.
 People may find that a procedure is poorly designed and cannot be followed completely.
 People are flexible and intelligent beings with a natural tendency to find and implement easier, more efficient ways of working.
 A danger of this type of deviation is that it may be undertaken without adequate awareness of the safety implications.
 Research also shows that human experts make consistent errors in judgement about uncertainty and risk.